alext29/go-priam/README.md

 ## Restore

-**Restore operation will delete all existing data in given keyspace and restore to given timestamp.** Any data between added to the DB between backup and restore time would be lost.
+**Restore operation will delete all existing data in given keyspace and restore to given timestamp.** Any data added to the DB post backup would be lost.

 ### Restoring to last backup:
 `go-priam [OPTIONS] -keyspace <KEYSPACE> restore`